zechary28/tp/docs/DeveloperGuide.md

 **Note:** If either index is out-of-bounds, `PayCommandParser` throws the corresponding `ParserException`.
 If the amount exceeds the amount remaining, `PayCommand` throws the corresponding `CommandException`.

 **Note:** Other scenarios such as a malformed command or negative values is covered by the validation regex, which ensures that the command follows the specified format.

-The following diagram summarizes what happens when a user executes a `pay` command:

 **Design considerations:**
 - For Compound Interest, a flexible payment schedule (like the one we have implemented) greatly complicates calculations, as early payments can reduce principal earlier and thus overall interest, vice versa.
 In addition, allowing flexible payments can change the effective interest rate.